⭐ Premium custom basses, handcrafted in Vienna, Austria

 That's why at BITE we take extra time to set up your bass precisely, this can take us up to an hour or sometimes even longer.
 We let your bass rest for 72 hours and repeat the setup as often as it takes so you can plug & play it straight of the box.

 What's the use of a perfect setup, if it doesn't last?
 Tuning instability can be the result of low-quality tuners or other adverse factors: If your neck is made of weak wood, has a weak truss rod or a small cross-section at its weakest spot, the headstock heel.
-Your setup will lack autonomy and you will need to retune your bass several times during your show, whenever temperature and humidity change.
+Your setup will lack autonomy and stability, you will need to retune your bass several times during your show, whenever temperature and humidity change.

 Our tuners have not caused a single complaint in all the years.
 We install a compact design made of lightweight fine zinc alloy.
 Its die-cast precision gear has a 1:17 gear ratio and sits well-protected inside a closed casing, where it is lifetime-lubricated.
 You can individually adjust the ease of rotation by an adjustment screw at the tip of the tuner button, as some prefer easy turning with little resistance, others prefer to feel more resistance.